TylerEnglish/CSharp-Starter-Kit/Setup/DevelopmentEnvironment.md

 ![Rider Installation Step 5](../Images/Rider/Rider_In_5.png)
 ![Rider Installation Step 6](../Images/Rider/Rider_In_6.png)
 ![Rider Installation Step 7](../Images/Rider/Rider_In_7.png)

+### Loading it
 ![Rider Installation Step 8](../Images/Rider/Rider_In_8.png)
-![Rider Installation Step 9](../Images/Rider/Rider_In_9.png)
+![Rider Installation Step 9](../Images/Rider/Rider_In_9.png) Ensure the green play button is visible.

-### Activation with a Student Account
+### Utilizing a Student License

-Rider is a paid IDE, but JetBrains provides it for free to students.
-If you're a student:
+While Rider is a premium IDE, JetBrains generously offers it to students at no cost:

-1. Register on the [JetBrains student page](https://www.jetbrains.com/student/) using your academic email address.
+1. Sign up at the [JetBrains student portal](https://www.jetbrains.com/student/) using your university email.
-2. After verification, you'll receive a license activation code.
+2. Upon verification, you'll obtain a license activation key.
-3. Open Rider, and when prompted for activation, use the license activation code you received.
+3. Boot up Rider and input the received key when prompted for activation.

 ---

-Remember to check for updates regularly for both IDEs to ensure access to the latest features and security fixes.
+To enjoy a seamless development experience, regularly update both IDEs, capturing the freshest features and essential security patches.
+This revised version organizes information more systematically, making the guide easier to follow and more aesthetically appealing.